MicrosoftDocs/Viva/workplace-analytics-insights/myteam.md

    ![Insights icon.](./images/insights-icon.png)

 2. The Home page of the Insights app opens.
 Notice the card in the upper right.
-This card displays a random insight from one of the My Team outcomes.
+This card displays a random insight from one of the My team outcomes.
 To learn more about this insight, select the **Explore more** option on this card.

    ![Insights Home page.](./images/home-mgr.png)

    You can also use any of the other features on this page, such as **Reflect**, **Praise**, **Stay connected**, and **Protect time**.
 For more information about these Home page features, see [Viva Insights Home page](/insights/viva-insights-home).

-3. On the menu bar at the top of the page, select **My Team**.
-The My Team page opens to show the following outcomes:
+3. On the menu bar at the top of the page, select **My team** to see the following outcomes:

    * Employee experience
    * Team effectiveness